During August, all rules and social conventions are put to one side when Edinburgh Dropdown content hosts the world’s biggest arts festival.

 Greg travelled to Edinburgh with London North Eastern Railway, who offer direct trains from London to Edinburgh.
 Advance returns start from around £70.
-Explore more of Scotland with The Rough Guide to Scotland.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+Explore more of Scotland with The Rough Guide to Scotland Dropdown content.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.

 Top image © evenfh/Shutterstock